Accessible Infrastructure

 • Residential Traffic Calming Program, San Francisco Municipal Transportation Agency (SFMTA): The SFMTA’s Traffic Calming Program is a resident-driven, application-based program to address mid-block speeding on residential streets in San Francisco.
 The program seeks to enhance neighborhood livability by reducing the adverse impacts of vehicular traffic on residential streets and creating safer and more comfortable streets for people walking, bicycling, and driving alike.
 Program resources include Vision Zero Quick-Build Projects, Safe Streets Evaluation Program, Slow Streets Program and more.

-• Universal Design Elements (NACTO): This webpage provides an overview of universal design features that make it possible for any street user to comfortably and conveniently reach every transit stop.
+• Universal Design Elements (NACTO): This webpage provides an overview of universal design features that allow any street user to comfortably and conveniently reach every transit stop.